Where did the ice cream truck come from? How the summer staple came to be.

 Early ice cream sales

 Frozen sweet treats have been around for a long time; predecessors to ice cream were popular in China and Japan, though Persia is pointed to as a sort of "motherland of ice cream," food historian Sarah Lohman said.
-Persia was the first country to figure out how to store ice and snow.
-They used giant freezers called yakhchāl.
+Persians figured out how to make ice and stored it in giant freezers called yakhchāl.

 Further developments in the history of ice cream came in the 16th century when alchemists discovered that adding salt or saltpeter to ice would lower the freezing point, she said.
 By the end of the century, people — mostly servants in elite houses — were making ice cream.